Simple Homogeneous Structures and Indiscernible Sequence Invariants: The Koponen conjecture

 In the second proof, we avoid having to use the full force of Fact \ref{pseudolinearity} and Corollary \ref{pseudolinearitymb}, restricting ourselves to the case where $\mathrm{SU}(p)=1$.
 The case where $T$ is supersimple of finite rank is proved as before: If $T$ is not one-based, then by Fact \ref{onebasedminimal}, forking is not geometrically trivial, so by Fact \ref{nontrivialregulartype} produces a type $p$ over a finite set with $\mathrm{SU}(p) = 1$ and nontrivial pregeometry.
 Then by the rank-one case of Fact \ref{linearitygroup} (which can be found in the proof of 5.5.4 of \cite{TW03}), and Fact \ref{nogroup}, $p$ cannot be linear; note that, by the proof in \cite{Kop17} of Fact \ref{nontrivialregulartype}, the type $p$ in that fact can clearly be chosen to be Lascar, so the main theorem of \cite{DPK03} will also give us an infinite interpretable group.
 Since $p$ is not linear and has $\mathrm{SU}(p)=1$, we can then apply Fact \ref{pseudolinearitymb}, but this time only the $\mathrm{SU}$-rank $1$ case, to reach a contradiction as in the first proof.

 In the case where $T$ is supersimple, it remains to show that $T$ is of finite rank.
 But otherwise, there is a type $p$, such that $\mathrm{SU}(p)$ is a limit ordinal.
 Then by Corollary \ref{omegacategoricalsupersimple}, $F_{Mb}(p) = \infty$, again contradicting Lemma \ref{fewindseq}.\footnote{Observe that to get from the general supersimple case to the finite-rank case, we now apply $F_{Mb}$ without referring to canonical bases.
-However, note that by Corollary \ref{Mbpsquared}, in the case where $\mathrm{SU}(p) = 1$, $k$-linearity of $p$ is equivalent to the maximum value of $F_{Mb}(p \otimes p)$, where $p \otimes p$ ranges over the types of two independent realizations of $p$, being equal to $k$; in this sense, even the first, finite-rank step step of the proof constitutes an application of $F_{Mb}$.}
+However, note that by Corollary \ref{Mbpsquared}, in the case where $\mathrm{SU}(p) = 1$, $k$-linearity of $p$ is equivalent to the maximum value of $F_{Mb}(p \otimes p)$, where $p \otimes p$ ranges over the types of two independent realizations of $p$, being equal to $k$; in this sense, even the first, finite-rank step step of the proof constitutes an application of $F_{Mb}$.
+We may also get from the general supersimple case to the finite-rank case without referring to $F_{Mb}$.
+Namely, we show that any supersimple theory that is \textit{not} of finite rank cannot satisfy the conclusion of Lemma \ref{fewindseq}.
+Let $x$ be a single variable; then if $T$ is supersimple but not of finite rank, for each $n < \omega$ there is a type $p_{n}(x) \in S(A_{n})$ of $\mathrm{SU}$-rank $n$.
+Let $I_{n}$ be a Morley sequence over $A_{n}$ consisting of realizations of $p_{n}$.
+Then $\mathrm{SU}(\mathrm{lim}^{+}(I/I)) = n$.
+But then for $m < n < \omega$, $I_{m} \not \equiv I_{n}$, so the conclusion of Lemma \ref{fewindseq} fails.}

 We can generalize this question to $\mathrm{NSOP}_{1}$ theories (or even further; see \cite{GFA}, \cite{SOPEXP}.)
 The independence definition of being one-based (Fact \ref{forkingonebased}) can be generalized to $\mathrm{NSOP}_{1}$ theories: